Reid Priddy

 William Reid Priddy (born October 1, 1977), known as Reid Priddy, is an American volleyball player on the United States men's national volleyball team and Italian club Cucine Lube Civitanova.
 He has also played on the AVP tour from 2000 to 2006.

 As of 2009, Priddy has resumed playing on the AVP Tour.

 High school and personal life

-Priddy was born in Richmond, Virginia, to Ken and Sharon Priddy.
+Priddy was born in Richmond, Virginia to Ken and Sharon Priddy.
 He started playing volleyball after his family moved from Richmond to Florida, where he tried it in a summer-school P.E. class.

-Priddy graduated from Mountain Pointe High School in Phoenix, Arizona, in May 1996.
-He participated in the first year of Varsity Volleyball in the State of Arizona in 1994.
-Priddy played the Setter position for the Pride and helped lead the team as a Junior to the school's first State Championship in 1995.
+Priddy graduated in 1996 from Mountain Pointe High School in Phoenix, Arizona.
+His first year of varsity volleyball was in Arizona in 1994.
+Priddy played the setter position for the Pride and helped lead the team as a junior to the school's first state championship in 1995.

-Priddy has been married to Lindsay Pierce since March 10, 2007.
+Priddy has been married to Lindsay Pierce since March 10, 2007, and has two children Caden (2010) and Scarlett (2015).